Calmcat1/calmcat1/README.md

 </html>

 # Hi there 👋
-## Im an AI/Automation Enthusiast!
+## Im an Android Developer!

 - 🔭 I’m currently working on ...
-Leveling up my Machine Learning skills
+Making some apps
 - 🌱 I’m currently learning ...
-Python/Pandas/numPy/matplotlib
+Kotlin/jetpackcompose/Android development
-- 🌱 i'm also learning what i can specialize in
+- 🌱 Android Apps soon
 -  I also have some basic level of web-development skill

 ## Stats